 Enjoy the outdoors (and maybe work off some of your breakfast) with an easy stroll along the Ann and Roy Butler Hike and Bike Trail, an urban green space along the scenic shoreline of Lady Bird Lake.
 Once you’ve worked up your appetite again, walk right on over to The Picnic, an outdoor food truck park offering a variety of local food trailers and plenty of picnic tables.
 Must tries include Hey Cupcake! and The Mighty Cone.

 After lunch, spend some time at Zilker Park and Barton Springs Pool, where you can either take a dip in the cool waters or just relax on the grassy shoreline.
-Spend the rest of your afternoon sightseeing on an East Austin Happy Hour Walking Food Tour with Austin Eats Food Tours, or on a leisurely electric bike tour with Rocket Electrics, which offers a Gastro Pubs and Trailers Foodie Tour.
+Spend the rest of your afternoon sightseeing on an East Austin Happy Hour Walking Food Tour with Austin Eats Food Tours, or on a leisurely bike tour with Barton Springs Bike Rental, which offers an Austin in a Nutshell tour.

 If you have space in your stomach to spare for supper, try one of Austin's hottest dining concepts.
 A few notable mentions this year are - Sour Duck Market, Loro, Suerte, Arlo Grey and The Brewer's Table.
 Or, opt for the 10-course Chef’s Tasting experience at James Beard Award-nominated Barley Swine for an Instagram-worthy feast.

 Start your morning with indulgent dishes, such as ricotta hotcakes with bananas, pecan butter and maple syrup, at local fave Cafe No Se.
 After breakfast, stroll up to the famous I Love You So Much mural for a picture, and then shop Big Top Candy Shop—boasting more than 300 varieties of bulk candies—to stock up on specialty sweets.